a car with severe paint damage from oxidation.

 What Is Paint Oxidation?

-Oil in the paint is responsible for giving the car that glossy, smooth effect.
+Oil in the paint gives the car that glossy, smooth effect.
 You can see how oxidation decreases this.
 Car paint will begin to appear flat and dull in the early stages of oxidation.
 Next, the color will fade and become noticeably less vibrant.
-As it progresses, the surface of the paint will start to feel rough and dusty.
+As it progresses, the paint’s surface will start to feel rough and dusty.
 Then, the clear coat will begin to flake off in patches.
 At this point, the body of the car is at greater risk because the metal is exposed to other corrosive agents, like rust.
-That’s why prevention and treatment is so important to protecting the value and integrity of the vehicle.
+That’s why prevention and treatment is so important to protecting the value and integrity of the vehicle

 Unfortunately, science hasn’t figured out a way to stop time yet.
-The corrosive process of oxidation can’t be stopped, but it can be significantly slowed down.
-There are a few measures that any car owner can take to keep oxidation at bay.
-These are especially important now, as the sunny summer months approach.
+The corrosive process of oxidation and rust can’t be stopped, but it can be significantly slowed down.
+There are a few measures that any car owner can take to keep oxidation and rust damage at bay.

 How Is Oxidized Paint Treated?